 Building Bridges to Combat Human Trafficking in the Northern District of Georgia

-by Sally Quillian Yates, U.S. Attorney for the Northern District of Georgia
+by Sally Quillian Yates, Former U.S. Attorney for the Northern District of Georgia

 Human trafficking crimes painfully remind us that modern-day slavery is occurring in communities all across our country.
 Walking through shopping malls, community parks, or business centers, we see citizens and foreign residents enjoying the liberties and freedoms that our country has fought so arduously to preserve.
 Indeed, it is this background of continuous civil rights progress that makes the discovery of human trafficking networks so shocking and compelling.
 In our own neighborhoods, criminals traffic in human beings who are abducted or coerced to leave their homes abroad–or even their homes here in the United States–and quickly discover that their captors’ plans are to force them into servitude through brute force and intimidation.
 These victims are often women and girls pressed into prostitution, but they also are men, women, and children who are ordered to work in restaurants, farms, and private homes for no pay.
 As we focus more attention on this issue, we uncover more of these disturbing episodes, and only now are we beginning to fully understand the magnitude of this problem.